tobigun/EavesDrum/README.md

   - Press `#` to select the amount of Jitter in the signal of the monitored pad.
 This is useful to simulate noise in a pad's signal or fluctuations in pedal presses
   - Press any other key to trigger a hit of the monitored pad

-## About this project
+## About This Project
 Originally I started EavesDrum as I wanted to improve my Guitar Hero Drum Kit and make it less noisy.
 So I built my own mesh drum for this kit out of tin cookie jars, some pollen screen (which is better suited than fly screen) and some piezos.
 Although it might not give you the feel and rebound of a real drum, it was at least very quiet ;-)

 The next step was to try my DIY drums with a software drum module but I soon discovered that drum gear (especially drum modules) is just too expensive for experimentation.
-So I build my own trigger module.
+So I built my own trigger module.
 First I started with [Hello Drum](https://github.com/RyoKosaka/HelloDrum-arduino-Library) but as it did not work as expected I wrote my own firmware from scratch.

 Over the course of a year, I continuously improved and redesigned the hardware and software.
 Whenever there was a discount I bought "real" drum pads to test it.
 After some time I had a full drum kit mixed with a lot of drums and cymbals (rubber and low volume) from different vendors (a Frankenstein drum kit so to speak).

-In my opinion most drum modules and kits are a bit too pricey for what they offer (as the cost of a piezo is below 1€) - especially if you just want to start drumming.
+In my opinion, most drum modules and kits are a bit too pricey for what they offer (as the cost of a piezo is below 1€) - especially if you just want to start drumming.
 So I open sourced the project to minimize the entry barrier into this nice hobby.

 Note that this project is not meant to compete with drum modules or gear from drum manufacturers like Roland, EFNote or Yamaha.
 It is more an addition for makers who like DIY.
 If you want to perform live you want the safety that your gear works at all times - something that this project cannot offer.
 As I work in the embedded industry I know that reliability needs a lot of testing and experience - so this costs a lot of money that you pay in the end when you buy a product.

 So if you have the money, give a little love to the drum vendors and buy some original equipment in addition to your DIY stuff.

-## Other related projects
+## Other Related Projects
 - [Hello Drum](https://github.com/RyoKosaka/HelloDrum-arduino-Library) by  Ryo Kosaka
   - A nice Open Source trigger module for ESP32 and Arduino with DIY drum pads (https://open-e-drums.com/)
   - Unfortunately the last commit is 5 years old and it did not work with my cymbals